Sebastiano-Belfiore/BackEnd-Bookmarks/README.md

 ## Introduction
 This is the **backend** for the **Bookmarks** project, an application to manage **bookmarks** (favorites) and **tags** associated with them.
 The backend provides RESTful APIs to handle **bookmarks** and **tags** operations, allowing users to **create**, **read**, **update**, and **delete** bookmarks and tags.

+You can find the **Frontend repository** here: [Bookmarks Frontend Repository](https://github.com/Sebastiano-Belfiore/FrontEnd-Bookmarks)

 ## Features
 - **Manage bookmarks and tags**: Create, read, update, and delete bookmarks and tags.